wwatson4506/UsbMscFat/README.md

 - WaveFilePlayerUSB.ino This is a modfied version of WaveFilePlayer.ino from the Audio library that works with USB Mass Storage devices.

+Error checking is still not completely functional yet.
+Mass storage sense key codes and additional sense codes are proccessed.
+They are displayed as definitions of the error codes not the codes them selves.
+I have one PNY USB thumb drive that magically decided to write protect itself and gave me this error when I tryed to do a direct sector write:

+SCSI Transfer Failed: Code: 1 --> Type: DATA_PROTECT Cause: WRITE PROTECTED.

+It turns out that this particular thumb drive had a factory firmware defect that needed an update.
+USB drives that I have don't seem to cause many failures using MSC so far so it was nice to be able to actually have it fail to test the sense codes.